 Travel Documents for Visiting Budapest Hungary

-Citizens of US and Canada can travel visa free for up to 90 days for personal or tourism reasons.
-After 2021, passport holders of US and Canada will have to apply for an online travel authorization prior to arriving in Budapest, called the ETIAS.
+Citizens of the US and Canada can travel visa-free for up to 90 days for personal or tourism reasons.
+After 2021, passport holders of the US and Canada will have to apply for an online travel authorization prior to arriving in Budapest, called the ETIAS.
 ETIAS takes minutes to be filled out online and a confirmation will be sent via email.

 No visa or online authorization is required for citizens with a European Union passport.